logo ninjaRemap

 Pros of OBD Tuning

-• Non-intrusive: No need to remove the ECU from the vehicle.
+• No need to remove the ECU from the vehicle and opening case for boot mode or disconnecting Sockets.

-• Widely supported: Most modern vehicles support OBD tuning.
+• Widely supported: Most modern vehicles support OBD 2 programming .

 Limitations of OBD Tuning

-• Limited access: Some deeper modifications require Bench or Boot tuning.
+• Limited access: Some deeper modifications require Bench or Boot tuning for example for full flash backup or full read .

-• Not compatible with older vehicles: Some older ECUs may not support OBD tuning.
+• Not compatible with older vehicles: Some older ECUs may not support OBD tuning ( you can use OBD tuning in new vehicles that support OBD2 protocol).

 Best ECU Tuning Tools for OBD Remapping – Top ECU Programmers & Flash Tools